hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 ## HAR

 Monika supports HAR files as input.
 HAR are JSON formatted HTTP ARchive file.
-Generate a HAR file from the site you've visited then use Monika to refetch the pages and ensure they still work.
+Follow the steps [here](https://medium.com/hyperjump-tech/generate-your-monika-configuration-using-http-archive-har-764944cbb9e6) to generate your own HAR file from the site you've visited then use Monika to refetch the pages and ensure they still work.

 You use the `-H` or `--har` to specify a HAR file.